After their father’s death came a handwritten note: ‘One less Asian to put up with’

 Like many immigrant families, the Chois would have multiple jobs that included her dad working in hospital accounting while her mom sold tofu to restaurants.
 The young couple moved to Indiana in hopes of expanding their soybean work, but a contract fell through, forcing them to become inventive again.

-Choi said she can remember peeling shrimp as her mom sold egg rolls and chop suey from a stand in a strip mall as her dad started teaching Chinese cooking classes.
+Choi said she can remember peeling shrimp while her mom sold egg rolls and chop suey from a stand in a strip mall as her dad started teaching Chinese cooking classes.

 The popularity of their side hustles brought forth their Chinese restaurant in Indiana, named Choy’s Wok, that was its own small world of diversity, Choi said.